thomasmichaelwallace/dotbe-brunel/dotbe-brunel.md

 class: center, middle

-## Do you share and *contribute back to* open industry standards and tools?
+## Do you *develop your own tools* and have internal API's for all of your systems?

 ---